thealphadollar/GDrive_Sync/README.md

 ## -- Work In Progress On --

-Making this a pip installable package and compatible with python3
+Making this a pip installable package